Icinga/icingadb-web/doc/09-Automation.md

 # Automation

 It is possible to issue command actions without a browser.
-To do so, a form needs to be submitted by a tool such as cUrl.
+To do so, a form needs to be submitted by a tool such as curl.
 This is also used in the example below.

 ## Request Format

 The request is required to be an Icinga Web API request.
 For this it is necessary to transmit the `Accept` HTTP header and set it to `application/json`.
 In addition to this, the request must be authenticated using the `Basic` schema.
+The HTTP request method is `POST` if not documented otherwise and it might be necessary to manually configure this (e.g. `-X POST` for curl).

 All endpoints support filters.
 To issue commands only for specific items, define a filter in the request's query string.
 If this filter is omitted, all items are affected.